nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide

 Duke is an application for users to manage and track Tasks via a Command Line Interface (CLI).
-Duke is built with data persistence, meaning data is stored such that information is not lost between sessions.
+It is useful for users that wish to have an organized and consolidated view of list of things that you plan to do.
+Duke is also built with data persistence, meaning data is stored such that information is not lost between sessions.

 - [Quick Start](#quick-start)
 - [Features](#features)